bhisaac/5eFP/5eFP-SRD.md

 ### Position of Privilege

-You are treated as nobility, even if you are not of noble birth.
+You are treated as nobility, whether or not you are of noble birth.
 People are inclined to think the best of you.
 You are welcome in high society, and people assume you have the right to be wherever you are.
 The common folk make every effort to accommodate you and avoid your displeasure, and other people of high birth treat you as a member of the same social sphere.
 You can secure an audience with a local noble if necessary.
+Additionally, when you spend a round of downtime at a palace or noble's manor, you gain ⛁, spending it on rest and repairs.

 ### Researcher